-Key Area, Professional Standards and Objectives
+SHOW SLIDE: Key Area, Professional Standards and Objectives

 The USDA Professional Standards and Learning Objectives serve as a foundation for this training.
-Review the USDA Professional Standards and Learning Objectives Handout.
+Let's take a few minutes to locate the USDA Professional Standards and Learning Objectives Handout located in the Participant's Workbook for this training.